Signal Processing and Machine Learning Algorithms for Precise Timing with PICOSEC Micromegas Detectors: Validation of the Emulation Model

 The evaluation of the timing properties of the model and their comparison with the EXP-set using the same offline analysis method, as performed in \cite{kallitsopoulou2021development}, will ensure the validity of the model.

-It is essential, for the analysis of the emulated pulses, to quantify the correlation between e-peak size and the number of photoelectrons.
-For this, the distribution of e-peak charge is divided by the distribution of e-peak charge, weighed with the number of photoelectrons.
-The result is plotted as a function of e-peak charge in Fig.\ref{fig:meanpe_chagre}, while the errors are calculated from the e-peak charge distribution weighted with the squared number of photoelectrons.
-The same results can be obtained for an analysis using the e-peak amplitude as a parameter (Fig. \ref{fig:meanpe_gpeak}).
-Each plot is parameterized using a $4^{th}$ degree polynomial.
+It is essential, for the analysis of the emulated pulses, to quantify the correlation between the e-peak size and the corresponding number of photoelectrons.
+To determine this relation, two distributions are constructed from the simulated dataset: (i) the total e-peak charge distribution, and (ii) the same distribution where each event is weighted by its number of photoelectrons, $N_{\mathrm{pe}}$.
+The ratio of the weighted to the unweighted distributions provides the mean number of photoelectrons as a function of the e-peak charge, as shown in Fig.~\ref{fig:meanpe_chagre}.
+The statistical uncertainties are derived from the weighted charge distribution and scaled with $N_{\mathrm{pe}}^{2}$.
+A similar analysis can be performed using the e-peak amplitude instead of the charge (Fig.~\ref{fig:meanpe_gpeak}).
+Each resulting dependence is parameterized with a fourth-degree polynomial for subsequent use in the waveform reconstruction.

 The full offline timing analysis of the simulated pulses, using the calibration curves for time walk correction, results in a timing resolution of 21.3$\pm$0.6\,ps, as it can be seen in Fig.\ref{fig:simul_dt_corr}.
 The timing resolution of the model is presented with black points in Fig.\ref{fig:simul_resol_tot}.
 The timing precision of the model is lagging by 3\,ps compared to EXP-data, shown as blue points in Fig.\ref{fig:simul_resol_tot}.
 The deteriorated resolution of the simulated data is attributed to two main sources: the baseline RMS noise and the synchronization limitations from using a common time reference.
 The sum of $\bar{N} = 7.8$ single-photoelectron pulses accumulates additional baseline RMS noise, while the timing accuracy of the reference device restricts resolution based on the number of photoelectrons, \textit{N}.
 Though noise accumulation constrains the method for developing new pulses, these two error components can be added to the EXP-data, making both sets subject to the same noise.